Skip to Main Content

 Search Tips

 Finding the best instruments for your project can be challenging.
-As you work through the steps above, here are some general tips:
+Here are some general tips:

-“Truncate” (*) your keyword searches so that library databases will search for all forms of the root word
+“Truncate” (*) your keyword searches to search for all forms of a root word

 • For instance, assess* will find books and articles that have “assessment” or “assessing” in the title

-• Try related and broader words, especially if you are finding too few results
+• Try related and broader words, especially if you are finding few results

 • For instance, if you’d like to measure problem-solving ability in 16 to 21-year olds, try both "adolescents," "high school," and related words.
 Also, you can try "intelligence" (a broader term) instead of “problem-solving ability”

-• Carefully note every clue you find regarding your instruments, their authors, and their publishers, including:
+• Carefully note every clue you find including:

-• Abbreviations, popular names, and “official” or spelled-out names of your instruments
+• Abbreviations, popular names, and “official” or spelled-out names of instruments

 • Names of all authors who were involved in the development of the instruments